Header Banner

-How To: Put App Shortcuts in Your Galaxy S4's Notification Tray for Faster Access from Anywhere
+How to Put App Shortcuts in Your Galaxy S4's Notification Tray for Faster Access from Anywhere

 Normally, when you open applications on your Samsung Galaxy device, you do so from one of three places—your home screen, the app drawer, or from the list of recently used apps—but it never seems fast enough when it comes to opening your favorite and/or most-used apps.